 Mr Alex Barros-CurtisLabour (Co-op)

-The Bill would require all birth, death and marriage certificates issued in Wales to be bilingual in English and Welsh.
-It also allows bilingual English–Welsh birth certificates to be issued in England if either parent named on the certificate is a Welsh speaker, and bilingual English–Welsh death certificates to be issued in England where the deceased lived in Wales or was a Welsh speaker.
-It aims to support Welsh language rights in civil registration and related purposes.
+The bill would require that birth, death and marriage certificates issued in Wales be bilingual in English and Welsh.
+It also creates arrangements for bilingual birth certificates in England if either parent named on the certificate is Welsh-speaking, and bilingual death certificates in England if the deceased lived in Wales or was a Welsh speaker.
+The aim is to strengthen Welsh language rights in civil registrations.

 Generated 21 February 2026